Posted on Leave a comment

 Trim the excess rope ends as close as possible to the splice, being careful not to cut into the splice itself – this is the last thing you want after your hard work!

-If you’re working with synthetic rope, you can use a heat source (e.g. a lighter or heat gun) to melt and seal the ends of the rope strands.
+If you’re working with synthetic rope, you can use a heat source (e.g. a hot knife rope cutter, lighter or heat gun) to melt and seal the ends of the rope strands.
 This prevents fraying and provides extra security.
 Be careful when handling any sort of fire!

-Whipping is the traditional method used to stop a rope from fraying, and the technique is just as easy as it is effective – particularly where natural ropes are concerned.
-For this, you’ll need to snip off the part of the rope that’s fraying, then arm yourself with a strong piece of cotton string or twine, using this to loop around the rope.
+For this, you’ll need to snip off the part of the rope that’s fraying, then arm yourself with a strong piece of cotton string or whipping twine, using this to loop around the rope.
 Secure this in place by wrapping the string tightly around the rope several times until the whipping is as wide as the rope is thick.
 Once you’ve reached this point, slip the end of the string through the loop, pulling everything tightly, and snip off any excess.
 This will stop a rope from fraying.

 If you’re wanting to use a synthetic rope for this method, just remember to fuse the strands together with heat.
 However, this shouldn’t be done for natural rope, otherwise you’ll end up burning the ends.